Where seen? This endangered tree is rarely seen in our

 to small tree up to 5m, sometimes to 24m, in Singapore to about 15m

 tall.
-Bark grey fissured and slightly flanged base.
+Bark grey fissured.
+Slightly flanged base.
 Knee roots may

 be up to 30cm tall.

-Flowers appear in groups of 2-5 per leaf angle.
-The calyx is a slender
+Flowers tiny, in groups of 2-5 on one stalk.
+Calyx a slender

-tube (1cm long) with 8 tiny short lobes.
+tube (1cm long) with 8 tiny lobes.
 Tiny petals yellowish-green

 tipped with 3 tassels.